(My daughter is on my mind today, so I'm running this 'old' post. Hope you enjoy it.)

-It hit me today that in only a few days, my beautiful daughter Kitten is going to turn twenty-years-old.
-The idea of my baby turning twenty has sort of twisted up my insides and colored me all sentimental on my outside.
+It hit me today that in only a few short days, my beautiful daughter Kitten is going to turn twenty-years-old.
+The idea of my baby turning twenty has sort of twisted up my inside and colored me all sentimental on my outside.
 A tiny tear even formed at the corner of my eye and slid slowly down my cheek, not unlike that Native American guy that used to ride his horse around trash dumps.
 (If you don't get that, step away from this column.)

 I can't believe it's been twenty years.
 It seems like only yesterday.
 (This is where you have to picture me staring off into space and slowly disappearing into the fog.
 We're about to experience a dream sequence together.)